haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-# From BPRE0, 1AA649:
+# From BPRE0, 16115F:
-trainerbattle 04 "GIA & JES" 0 <1858A6> <1858D0> <185908>
+trainerbattle 04 "RAY & TYRA" 0 <174D0C> <174D45> <174D96>
 {
-GIA: Hey, JES\.

-If we win, I'll marry you!
+RAY: Together, the two of us are
+destined for greatness!
 }
 {
-GIA: Oh, but why?
+RAY: Ludicrous!
+This can't be!
 }
 {
-GIA: I can't bear to battle
-without my JES!

-Don't you have one more POKéMON?
+RAY: Together, the two of us are
+striving for the pinnacle.

+We need you to bring two POKéMON
+into battle with us.
 }
 ```
 Notes: